• WORK

 photographer: j.p. crousse

-A club-house, nursery, children’s playground and swimming pool for a condominium is the opportunity for dealing with little programs and big dimensions.
+A club-house, nursery, children’s playground, and swimming pool for a condominium is the occasion for dealing with little programs and big dimensions.
 A prominent platform crosses through the condominium marking the entrance to the recreational area.
 It receives the different programs under a series of concrete porches covered with local materials.
 The pool intersects with the platform forming a slightly sloped entrance to the water.

 RAMBOUILLET RACECOURSE